mgrimace/budget-overview/README.md

 - **Upcoming bills** — sidebar showing what's due this month in date order
 - **Self-hosted** — Run it yourself, your financial data is yours
 - **Dark mode** — full light and dark theme
+- **Custom Themes** - Gruvbox, Everforest, Nord, and more
 - **PWA** — installable on desktop and mobile, works offline

 > [!NOTE]
-> I built this with WCAG 2.2 AA in mind, though there's still plenty of work to do for accessibility.
+> I built this with WCAG 2.2 AA in mind, and there's still plenty of work to do for accessibility.

 ## What it's not